NullVoxPopuli/ember-statecharts-actors/README.md

   background - while this is happening the app is still responsive
 - When a blog post's details have already been loaded this behavior won't retrigger

+This demo is a fork of https://github.com/LevelbossMike/ember-statecharts-actors which uses a different way of interacting with statecharts.

 ## Prerequisites